sourcegraph/handbook/content/communication/company_meeting.md

 1. The link to the slides is posted in #general each Thursday before.
 1. We used to call this "team meeting", but now we call it "company meeting" because "team meeting" sounds like it's only for one specific team inside the company.

+## Goals

+1. Bring the team together regularly so we feel connected despite being located all around the world.
+1. Hold ourselves accountable to our goals.
+1. Convey specific information that helps other team members do their job better.
+1. Recognize individual team members for special contributions and on anniversaries.
+1. Communicate any important announcements.

 ## Agenda

 1. Introduce any new team members starting this week